Victoria Okojie

-Victoria Okojie is a Nigerian librarian, academician, and administrator.
+Victoria Okojie (28 November 1959 – 14 September 2026) was a Nigerian librarian, academician and administrator.
 She was the first Registrar/Chief Executive Officer of the Librarians' Registration Council of Nigeria, a parastatal of the Federal Government of Nigeria.
-Okojie is also a past president of the Nigerian Library Association as well as a member of the governing board of the International Federation of Library Associations and Institutions (IFLA).
-She is a lecturer at the Department of Library and Information Science, University of Abuja, Abuja.
+Okojie was also a past president of the Nigerian Library Association as well as a member of the governing board of the International Federation of Library Associations and Institutions (IFLA).
+She was a lecturer at the Department of Library and Information Science, University of Abuja, Abuja.

 Education

 Okojie completed her master's degree in Library Science (MLS) from the University of Ibadan, Ibadan, before proceeding to Ahmadu Bello University, Zaria, where she completed her PhD in Library and Information Science in 2012.

 Career

 Okojie's career in librarianship began in 1984 at the University of Ibadan.
 She joined the British Council in 1994 and rose to the status of a Director at the council, the first Nigerian to do so.
 During the course of her career, she consulted with the World Bank, the United Nations Educational, Scientific and Cultural Organization, as well as the UK Department for International Development.

 In 2009, Okojie joined the services of the Federal Government of Nigeria under the umbrella of the Librarians’ Registration Council of Nigeria, where she became the Registrar/CEO of the Council.
 She was elected the President of the Nigerian Library Association from 2000 to 2010.
-Okojie also served as the Chair of the International Federation of Library Associations and Institutions (IFLA) Africa Section. between 2011 and 2015.
+Okojie also served as the Chair of the International Federation of Library Associations and Institutions (IFLA) Africa Section between 2011 and 2015.
 In 2012, she was among twelve global library leaders selected to work with IFLA in the Library and Information Sector.
 Okojie has served as a member of the IFLA governing Board; the International Advisory Committee, UNESCO Memory of the World Programme; Advisory Committee, Bill & Melinda Gates Foundation Global Libraries Program; and the West African Library Association.
 Okojie also served as the Program Coordinator of Nigerian Information Professionals Innovation Ambassadors Network (NIPIAN).